 Brontosaurus parvus, CM 555

-CM 555 is a partial skeleton of an immature apatosaurine collected in 1900 from the Carnegie Museum Quarry D at Sheep Creek, Albany County, Wyoming — the same quarry that yielded the Carnegie Diplodocus CM 84, casts of which are found in more than a dozen museums around the world.
+CM 555 is a partial skeleton of an immature apatosaurine collected in 1900 from the Carnegie Museum Quarry D at Sheep Creek, Albany County, Wyoming, the same quarry that yielded the Carnegie Diplodocus CM 84, casts of which are found in more than a dozen museums around the world.
 CM 555 has a somewhat complicated taxonomic history, for which see McIntosh (1981:25).
 CM 566, the holotype of Brontosaurus parvus (formerly Elosaurus parvus Peterson and Gilmore 1902), is from the nearby Quarry E at Sheep Creek (Upchurch et al. 2004, Tschopp et al. 2015).
-All the apatosaurine specimens from the Carnegie Museum quarries at Sheep Creek are considered to belong to a single species (McIntosh 1981), so pending a more complete description and analysis we tentatively consider CM 555 to be an immature individual of Brontosaurus parvus.
+All the apatosaurine specimens from the Carnegie Museum quarries at Sheep Creek are considered to belong to a single species (McIntosh 1981), so pending a more thorough description and analysis, we tentatively consider CM 555 to be an immature individual of Brontosaurus parvus.

 Very few of the cervical ribs of CM 555 are complete, and most were heavily restored at some point, presumably early in the 20th century.
-A right cervical rib probably pertaining to the 7th cervical vertebra has a dorsal process in the form of a mediolaterally thin (< 5 mm) bony ridge.
+A right cervical rib, probably pertaining to C7, has a dorsal process in the form of a mediolaterally thin (≤ 5 mm) bony ridge.
 This ridge extends dorsally from the lateral border of the otherwise flattened cervical rib shaft for approximately 80% of its preserved length (Figure 3C).
 The distal end of the dorsal process is squared off, forming a right angle with the remainder of the rib shaft, and it consists of rugose, finished bone, with no sign of breakage.
-Since the end of the dorsal process forms a right angle rather than an acute angle with the shaft, the rib cannot fairly be described as bifurcated, but we consider it to be a point on a morphological spectrum from low dorsal processes to fully bifurcated cervical ribs (see discussion below).
+Because the end of the dorsal process forms a right angle, rather than an acute angle, with the shaft, the rib cannot fairly be described as truly bifurcated, but we consider it to be a point on a morphological spectrum from low dorsal processes to fully bifurcated cervical ribs (see Discussion, below).
 No other cervical ribs of CM 555 show such a well-developed or well-preserved dorsal process.

 Apatosaurus louisae, CM 3018

 CM 3018 is the holotype specimen of Apatosaurus louisae, from the Carnegie Quarry at what is now Dinosaur National Monument (Gilmore 1936, Carpenter 2013).
 Dorsal ridges or processes similar to that described above for CM 555 are visible on the cervical ribs of C4 through C11, but reach their greatest development in C6 (Figure 5 and Gilmore 1936:plate 24).
 As in CM 555, the dorsal ridges are mediolaterally thin (~1 cm) plates of bone.
-In C6 the distal end of the each dorsal ridge forms an acute but broad angle with the remainder of the cervical rib shaft, creating a very shallow notch or incipient bifurcation.
+In C6, the distal end of the each dorsal ridge forms an acute but broad angle with the remainder of the cervical rib shaft, creating a very shallow notch or incipient bifurcation.

 Apatosaurus louisae, MWC 1946

 MWC 1946 is a cervical vertebra of an apatosaurine from the Mygatt-Moore Quarry in western Colorado.
 The neural spine and prezygapophyses are missing, but the massive and extremely broad cervical ribs show that the vertebra pertains to an apatosaurine.
-The specimen was illustrated by Foster et al. (2018:figure 18a-b; note that the specimen is erroneously numbered MWC 1916 in the figure caption).
-Foster et al. referred the apatosaurine material from the Mygatt-Moore Quarry to Apatosaurus louisae — correctly, in our opinion.
+The specimen was illustrated by Foster et al. (2018:figure 18a–b; note that the specimen is erroneously numbered MWC 1916 in the figure caption), who—correctly, in our opinion—referred the apatosaurine material from the quarry to Apatosaurus louisae.